stompweb/Post-Type-Description/README.md

 ## About

 Adds the ability to manage content at the top of your post type archive.
 For example, if you have a books post type and therefore a services archive (archive-books.php) then above the list of books you may want to add some information about books in general.

+## Contribitions

+If you find any bugs or have an improvement to the plugin, please raise these in the [issues](/issues)